evkx/evkx.github.io/content/models/smart/hash1/hash1_Brabus/_index.md

 ## User interface and control

-The  screen on the steering column  is 8 inches large.
-The touch screen at the top of the center console is 14,6 inches large.
+The  screen behind the steering wheel mounted into the dashboard is 10 inches large.
+The touch screen at the top of the center console is 12,8 inches large.

 <figur>